 Visual Artifact: A collection of design ideas and Antonio Conte's digital card.

-6. **Coding Crash Course**

-Involving the students/players and teaching them the design process and basic HTML and CSS empowered them to participate actively.
-By having them write code to create their own digital cards, we fostered a sense of ownership and helped them envision their potential as future designers.

-Teaching basic HTML and CSS to the students/players.

-Involve the students/players in the design process.

-Empower the students/players to see themselves as future designers.

-Visual Artifact: Screenshots of the coding crash course and its outcome.

 7. **Information Architecture & Structure**

-Now that the players understood the possibilities and constraints, defining the structure of the player cards was essential to ensure a cohesive and intuitive user experience.
-We incorporated features highlighting academic and athletic accomplishments, refining the design based on user feedback.
+Based on my stakeholder interviews and looking at Antonio’s digital cards, I incorporated features highlighting academic and athletic accomplishments, refining the design based on user feedback.
 The evolution of the player card designs is documented through sketches and images.

 Defining the structure of the player card.